sinbai/terraform-provider-azurerm/website/docs/r/elastic_cloud_elasticsearch.html.markdown

 * `kibana_sso_uri` - The URI used for SSO to the Kibana Dashboard associated with this Elasticsearch.

+* `versions` - The Available elastic versions of the given region.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: